 This Biometric Information Retention Policy is provided pursuant to the Illinois Biometric Information Privacy Act (“BIPA”) and other applicable laws that govern the collection of biometric data.
 It also describes the purpose for which your biometric data may be collected, an applicable retention schedule, and guidelines for permanently destroying your biometric data.

 Purpose of Collection.
-Veratad’s access to or collection of your Personal Information in connection with the Client Services, if any, may include biometric identifiers and/or biometric information (collectively, “biometric data”).
+Veratad’s access to, processing, or collection of your Personal Information in connection with the Client Services, if any, may include biometric identifiers and/or biometric information (collectively, “biometric data”).
 Veratad does not interact directly with you with respect to collection of your biometric data.
 Through our clients and at their specific direction, Veratad may access, process, and store your biometric data for the purpose of verification services, fraud prevention, and/or long-term proof of inspection of your provided form of identification, on behalf of and as instructed by our clients.
 Where required by law, Veratad’s clients must obtain consent to collect or possess your biometric data.
 Veratad will not sell, lease, trade, or otherwise profit from your biometric data.

 (1) The Illinois Biometric Information Privacy Act, 740 ILCS 14/1 et seq., the Business and Commerce Code of Texas, on the Capture or Use of Biometric Identifiers, Tex.Bus.& Comm.Code § 503.001, the Washington Biometric Statute, Wash.
 Rev. Code § 19.375.010, Quebec’s Bill 64 and Law 25, and other proposed and enacted legislation across domestic and foreign jurisdictions, regulate the collection, storage, use, and retention of “biometric identifiers” and “biometric information”.
 “Biometric identifier” means a retina or iris scan, fingerprint, voiceprint, or scan of hand or face geometry.
 Biometric identifiers do not include writing samples, written signatures, photographs, human biological samples used for valid scientific testing or screening, demographic data, tattoo descriptions, or physical descriptions such as height, weight, hair color, or eye color.
 “Biometric information” means any information, regardless of how it is captured, converted, stored, or shared, based on an individual’s biometric identifier used to identify an individual.